sysid/vimwiki-nirvana/README.md

 ```

 Caution:
-- Special characters in the prefix (e.g. $) have to be escaped.
+- Special characters in your path prefix (e.g. $) have to be escaped.
-- the executable has to be in your search PATH
+- the executable has to be in your search PATH or you need to specify the full path

 ### Vim Integration

+Vimwiki opens its text files by just clicking the link.
+It would be nice, if this
+feature also applies to arbitrary text files so that they are being opened in a
+new tab.

-A dedicated schema to open files with VIM in a new tab is available:
+A dedicated schema makes this possible:
 `vim::~/development/xxx.py`.

 Use the following config in `.vimrc`: